Bay, Laguna: History

 In 1571, Fr.
 Martin de Rada, the superior of the Augustinian religious order who came with the Legaspi expedition in 1565, started to build a bamboo and nipa church under the patronage of Saint Augustine along the lakeshore of Bay (i.e. Aplaya, now San Antonio).
 He became the first parish priest of Bay.
 On April 30, 1578, Fr.
 Joaquin de Zuniega stated in the Historical view of the Philippine Island that Bay was organized both as a town and a parish with Fray Juan Gallegos as the parish priest.
 On the same day, the village of Sampaloc (now San Pablo) was made a visita of the lake side village where it was believed that the tribunal of Ecclesiastical visitors of Bay was held.
 Fray Gaspar de San Agustin further wrote that in 1586, the Augustinian Fathers organized the visita into a convent with a priest.
-The provincial Father Diego Alvarez to handle the administration of the Christian natives.
-Thus Sampaloc which came to be known as San Pablo de los Montes, ceased to be part of the Bay parish.
+The provincial Fr.
+Diego Alvarez to handle the administration of the Christian natives.
+Thus, Sampaloc which came to be known as San Pablo de los Montes, ceased to be part of the Bay parish.

 The powerful Gat Pangil was Datu of this already thriving community in 1571 when 18-year-old Spanish Capitan Juan de Salcedo landed with Augustinian missionaries Alfonso de Alvarado and Diego Espinar came to claim the territories for Spain.
 It was salcedo who took the name of the town and named the lake after it – Laguna de Bay (the Lake of [the town of] Bay).
 Eventually, the Spanish came to call the whole province "La Provincia de la Laguna de Bay."

 In 1581, San Antonio de Bay became the capital of the Province of Laguna de Bay and remained so until 1688 when the capital was moved to Pagsanjan.